-Female genital mutilation (FGM) is an unacceptable violation of human rights and of the rights of women and girls.
-It is a specific form of violence involving procedures including the partial or total removal of the external genital organs for cultural or other non-therapeutic reasons.
+Female genital mutilation (FGM) is a specific form of violence involving procedures including the partial or total removal of the external genital organs for cultural or other non-therapeutic reasons.
 The practice has severe short- and long-term physical and psychological consequences for the victims.
+It is an unacceptable violation of human rights and of the rights of women and girls.

-There is no reliable and comparable data on the prevalence of FGM at EU level.
-It is estimated however that the largest groups of women and girls originating from countries in which the practice of FGM is rife live in the following EU countries: Austria, Belgium, Denmark, Germany, Spain, Finland, France, Ireland, Italy, the Netherlands, Portugal, Sweden and the United Kingdom.
+There is no reliable and comparable data on the prevalence of FGM at EU level, as under-reporting and incomplete data are an issue.
+It is estimated however that hundreds of thousands of women living in Europe have been subjected to genital mutilation and thousands of girls are at risk.
+The largest groups of women and girls originating from countries in which the practice of FGM is widespread live in the following EU countries: Austria, Belgium, Denmark, Germany, Spain, Finland, France, Ireland, Italy, the Netherlands, Portugal, Sweden and the United Kingdom.

-In the vast majority of EU countries, FGM is considered to be a crime.
+FGM is considered a crime in the EU.
 In addition, in some countries, a principle of extra-territoriality renders it possible to prosecute the practice even when it is committed outside of the country’s borders.

 What is the EU doing?

-- The European Institute for Gender Equality develops knowledge and makes resources on FGM available
+The European Institute for Gender Equality develops knowledge and provides resources on FGM.

 Find out more